bruzz-bruzz/flashcard-app/README.md

 - Load flashcards from a `.txt` or `.json` file.
 - Shuffle, navigate, and reveal answers.
 - Configurable keyboard keybinds stored in cookies.
+- Offline Support: Can be used without an internet connection after the first load.

 File formats
 - TXT: plain-text file with alternating lines for question and answer.
 Example: